bendersej/pdf-keywords-extractor/README.md

 rcc run
 ```

-## Known limitation
+## Known issues

-The extractor currently extracts the text of the first page **only** of each PDFs
+**Extracting the text from big PDFs files currently takes a significant amount of time.**

+For example, it takes roughly 1 min and 10s to extract keywords for [The Count of Monte Cristo](http://msdl.cs.mcgill.ca/people/tfeng/books/The%20Count%20of%20Monte%20Cristo.pdf).

 ## Contributing